 Steamed rice, for serving

 Bring a large pot of water to a boil.
-Drop in the pork belly and cook for about 3 minutes to remove any impurities.
-Remove it from the water and cut it into 1-inch chunks.
+Add the pork belly and boil for 3 minutes to remove any impurities.
+Transfer to a cutting board and cut into 1-inch chunks.

-In a wok, heat the peanut oil and sugar over low heat until the sugar caramelizes, about 10 minutes.
-Raise the heat to medium and add the cut-up pork.
-Cook for about 5 minutes, occasionally turning the pork so it is browned and well-coated in the caramel.
+Heat the oil and sugar in a wok or Dutch oven over low heat until the sugar caramelizes, about 10 minutes.
+Increase the heat to medium and add the cut-up pork.
+Cook, stirring occasionally, until the pork is browned and well-coated in the caramel, about 5 minutes.

-Reduce the heat to low and add the rice wine, ginger, star anise, both soy sauces, the scallion whites, and 1/2 cup of water.
-Bring to a boil, then cover, reduce the heat, and simmer for about 1 hour, until the meat is fork-tender.
+Reduce the heat to low and add the rice wine, ginger, star anise, both soy sauces, scallion whites, and water.
+Bring to a boil, then cover and simmer, reducing the heat as needed and stirring occasionally, until the meat is fork-tender, about 1 hour.

-Uncover the pot and continue to cook the pork over low heat until it is coated with the syrup, about 15 minutes.
-Transfer the meat and sauce to a platter, and garnish with the scallion greens.
+Uncover and simmer over low heat until the sauce thickens and coats the pork, about 15 minutes.
+Transfer the meat and sauce to a platter and garnish with the scallion greens.
 Serve with steamed rice.

 Reprinted with permission from Lucky Rice by Danielle Chang, copyright (c) 2016.
 Published by Clarkson Potter/Publishers, an imprint of Penguin Random House.